 Reposting photos on Instagram is one of those activities that have been going on for a long time but isn’t really happening as it should.
 As a result, many brands and community accounts get it wrong.
 So without further ado, this is how you should repost on Instagram correctly!

 Before we go into the how of reposting photos on Instagram, let’s firstly discuss: Why should you repost other people’s photo’s on your own Instagram account.

-- If you are in need of content, but not really have the time to create it all yourself, it might be easier to just ask people for their existing content.
+- If you need content but do not really have the time to create it all yourself, it might be easier to ask people for their existing content.

 - It’s possible you’re not that good at taking photos, luckily other people are!
 Borrow their work instead.

 - You want to showcase your product/service through other people’s eyes.
 This is often referred to as User Generated Content.
 Or UGC for short.